showteeth/scfetch/README.md

 ##### Download bam

-With the dataframe contains gsm and run number, `scfetch` provides `DownloadBam` to download bam files using `prefetch`.
+With the dataframe contains gsm and run number, `GEfetch2R` provides `DownloadBam` to download bam files using `prefetch`.
 It suooorts 10x generated bam files and normal bam files.

-* 10x generated bam: While bam files generated from 10x softwares (e.g. CellRanger) contain custom tags which are not kept when using default parameters of `prefetch`, `scfetch` adds `--type TenX` to make sure the downloaded bam files contain these tags.
+* 10x generated bam: While bam files generated from 10x softwares (e.g. CellRanger) contain custom tags which are not kept when using default parameters of `prefetch`, `GEfetch2R` adds `--type TenX` to make sure the downloaded bam files contain these tags.
 * normal bam: For normal bam files, `DownloadBam` will download sra files first and then convert sra files to bam files with `sam-dump`.
 After testing the efficiency of `prefetch` + `sam-dump` and `sam-dump`, the former is much faster than the latter (52G sra and 72G bam files):
 ```bash
 # # use prefetch to download sra file